-Year Ended December 31, 2009 2008
+Year Ended December 31, 2008

-Weighted average fair value \$ 7.99 \$ 5.68
+Weighted average fair value \$ 5.68

-Expected volatility 47.46% 46.13%
+Expected volatility 46.13%

-Expected life (years) 6.47 6.14
+Expected life (years) 6.14

-Risk-free interest rate 2.81% 2.44%
+Risk-free interest rate 2.44%

-Dividend yield 0% 0%
+Dividend yield 0%

 Expected Volatility.
-As the Company's stock had not been publicly traded prior to November 2008, the expected volatility assumption for the year ended December 31, 2009 and 2008 reflects an average of volatilities of the Company's peer group of public education companies with a period equal to the expected life of the options.
+As the Company's stock had not been publicly traded prior to November 2008, the expected volatility assumption for the year ended December 31, 2008 reflects an average of volatilities of the Company's peer group of public education companies with a period equal to the expected life of the options consistent with SFAS No. 123(R) and SAB 107.

 Expected Life (years).
-The Company continues to use the simplified method to estimate the expected term of stock options under certain circumstances.
-The simplified method for estimating expected term is to use the midpoint between the vesting term and the contractual term of the share option.
+In December 2007, the Securities and Exchange Commission staff issued SAB 110.
+SAB 110 allows companies to continue to use the simplified method, as defined in SAB 107, to estimate the expected term of stock options under certain circumstances.
+The simplified method for estimating expected term is to use the mid-point between the vesting term and the contractual term of the share option.
 The Company has analyzed the circumstances in which the use of the simplified method is allowed.
-The Company has elected to use the simplified method for options granted in fiscal year 2008 and 2009 because the Company does not have historical exercise data to estimate expected term due to the limited time period its shares have been publicly traded.
+The Company has elected to use the simplified method for options granted in fiscal year 2008 because the Company does not have historical exercise data to estimate expected term due to the limited time period its shares have been publicly traded.